 * Organize Your Boards – Remember that people look at any account at the top boards, so put your most important boards at the top.
 You might even want to rearrange them occasionally in order to be sure all your boards are seen.

 If you get all of the information to put on your Pinterest business account ready prior to starting your account, you should be able to set this up in just a couple of hours.
 If you’ve already started, you can go back and change things – even the name of your business if you chose poorly the first time.

-To fill out your Pinterest account faster, put up at least five or six different categories of boards for your business account and keep it up dated on a regular basis for best results.
+To fill out your Pinterest account faster, put up at least five or six different categories of boards for your business account and keep it updated on a regular basis for the best results.
 You can add to the boards, reorganize them, and other things to keep them up to date.